FastAPI 104: Rate Limiting & Throttling, Token Buckets, Sliding Windows & Redis

 Response headers: the contract with your clients

-Good rate limit headers let clients implement adaptive throttling — slowing down before hitting the limit instead of hammering until they get 429s.
-These are the standard headers:
+Good rate limit headers let clients implement adaptive throttling, slowing down before they hit the limit instead of hammering until they eat a 429.
+The standard shape:

 HTTP/1.1 200 OK